DIRECTOR & CHIEF INSTRUCTOR of Kin Shin Kai – George Ciechanowicz

 This diverse background allows him to do a second to none comparative analysis of styles, methods and the accuracy of historical “facts” and to speak and teach with an authority that most western “masters” lack.

-He was a pioneer in translating the Bubishi (referred to as the “bible” of karate) into English and has published a number of book detailing the results of this and other research.
+He was a pioneer in translating the Bubishi (referred to as the “bible” of karate) into English during the 1980’s and has published a number of books detailing the results of this and other research.

-It is no coincidence that he was a friend and colleague of the late, great Goju Kensha master Ohtsuka Tadahiko (who himself translated the Bubishi into modern Japanese) as they shared many research interests and experiences as well as great intellectual qualities.
+It is no coincidence that he was a friend and colleague of the late, Goju Kensha master Ohtsuka Tadahiko (who himself translated the Bubishi into modern Japanese) as they shared many research interests and experiences.

 McCarthy sensei stresses that much of the perceived difference between styles is just stylistic expression and that many techniques are actually the same across styles.